LearnTeachCode/twitter-gamebot/HEROKUINSTRUCTIONS.md

 heroku create application-name-xxxx
 ```

-_You'll see an app-name and a git-address_
+_This will return an app-name and a git-address_ : JOT THEM DOWN

 _connect your Heroku app into your git repository by adding the Heroku git repo as a remote_

 ```python